I-League 2018-19: Gift Raikhan puts down his papers at Aizawl FC | Goal.com

 The manager has decided to step down after Aizawl went down 1-0 to Indian Arrows at their own backyard.

-The People's Club have had a disappointing season so far and with just nine points from 11 matches they stand tenth in the league table.
+The People's Club has had a disappointing season so far and with just nine points from 11 matches, they stand tenth in the league table.

 Raikhan was roped in at the beginning of this season and the coach delivered his first silverware in December when Aizawl won the Mizoram Premier League (MPL).
 But their fortunes at the national stage continued to dwindle as they have won only twice in 11 encounters.